 The Wichman Clinical Teaching and Assessment Center (CTAC) was founded in 2004.
 The center’s state of the art design provides a simulated clinical environment which duplicates the real world as closely as possible.

-Working with medical school faculty and faculty from health care based academic departments, we focus on creating an environment that is conducive for learning and providing the teaching and assessment encounters needed for learners of all levels to acquire, apply, and demonstrate the skills they will need as professionals.
+Working with medical school faculty and faculty from health care based academic departments, we focus on creating an environment that is conducive for learning and providing the teaching and assessment encounters needed for learners of all levels to acquire and demonstrate the skills they will need as learners.

-The facility has 24 clinical rooms in which health sciences students practice and are tested on interviewing and physical examination skills.
-These rooms are equipped with two ceiling-mounted video cameras and microphones that allow digital capture of students’ encounters with patients.
+The facility has 24 clinical rooms in which health sciences learners practice and are tested on interviewing and physical examination skills.
+These rooms are equipped with ceiling-mounted video cameras and microphones that allow digital capture of learners’ encounters with standardized patients and faculty.
 All of the CTAC rooms simulate a standard clinical examination room and contain medical equipment, including otoscopes, opthalmoscopes, blood pressure cuffs, examination tables and sinks.
 Each room can accommodate four to six individuals comfortably for group sessions.